Background

 Nevus anemicus is a congenital vascular anomaly that presents clinically as a hypopigmented macule or patch, as shown below.
 The lesional pallor is due to a localized hypersensitivity to catecholamines with resultant vasoconstriction.
 Nevus anemicus is an uncommon disorder and was first described by Vorner in 1906.

 Intralesional injection of bradykinin, acetylcholine, serotonin, nicotine, 5-hydroxytryptamine, and histamine fails to induce the anticipated vasodilatation or erythema in the affected area.
-However, erythema does follow an axillary sympathetic block or intradermal injection of the alpha-adrenergic blocking agent, pilocarpine.
-These findings suggest that nevus anemicus is best termed a pharmacologic nevus resulting from increased vascular sensitivity to catecholamines.[1]
-This conclusion is further supported by autograft exchange transplantation studies that show donor site dominance.
+However, erythema does follow an axillary sympathetic block of the involved limb or intradermal injection of the alpha-adrenergic blocking agent, pilocarpine.
+These findings suggest that nevus anemicus is best termed a pharmacologic nevus resulting from increased vascular sensitivity to catecholamines.
+[1] This conclusion is further supported by autograft exchange transplantation studies that show donor site dominance.
 It also has been proposed that an abnormality in endothelial adhesion molecule induction (E selectin expression) may be involved, suggesting several pharmacologic anomalies are involved and further supporting the idea that nevus anemicus may best be termed a pharmacologic nevus.

 Epidemiology